 WomanTours seeks out the most interesting lodgings in an area.
 We try to keep our tours affordable and at the same time offer you a unique experience.
 In the National Parks, we stay in the park lodges and cabins.
 In other areas, we look for small intimate inns and B&Bs or the best lodging available.

 Do I need to pay the single upgrade if I am coming alone?

 No, you only need to pay the single upgrade if you want your own room.
 Otherwise, we will match you with others who have come alone as a roommate.
 Each day that we change hotels, you will rotate roommates.
 Women usually enjoy this arrangement, as they get to know each other on the tour.
 You will always have your own bed.
-If you use a CPAP machine during the night, we ask that you come with a friend as your roommate or pay for the single upgrade.

 What time do most tours get started in the morning?

 We like to get an early start to avoid traffic, heat, and winds, typically between 8:00 and 9:30 a.m.
 The time will vary according to circumstances.

 What if I cannot keep up with the rest of the group?